5 Flat Fee MLS Companies in Nevada

 Step 1: Vet the flat fee MLS service

-Research available services, including their pricing, packages, and customer reviews.
-Look up the company on Better Business Bureau to check for complaints or red flags.
+Research available services, including their pricing and packages.
 Review what’s included in each package, such as the number of photos allowed and whether additional services like contract forms are available.
+Look up the company on the BBB to check for complaints or red flags.

 Step 2: Register and select a plan